esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/01-Initial configuration.md

 - Fill in all necessary information.

 :::tip
-Tags in esthesis Core play an important role allowing components to be optimally grouped together.
+Tags in esthesis CORE play an important role allowing components to be optimally grouped together.
 It is not necessary to create a tag, however it is highly recommended.
 :::